Submit a great proposal for corporate sponsorship

 Tailor the MBA experience to suit your organisation

-Thanks to the range of electives on offer, your sponsored employee’s MBA studies can be tailored to the specific needs of your organisation.
-The final project element of the programme will allow your sponsored employee to tackle a specific problem or address a business opportunity for your organisation, providing research and consultancy which could have a crucial impact on the success of your business.
+Thanks to the range of electives on offer, your sponsored employee’s MBA studies can be tailored to the specific needs of your organisation, allowing them to gain the skills to tackle a specific problem or address a business opportunity for your organisation.

 How to sponsor an employee